-KPB 21.29.120 -Prior-existing uses

-- A. Determination mirrors process under KPB 21.44 (LOZD) for nonconforming-use determination - B. Director provides notice of application and issues decision.
-Decision can be appealed to the Planning Commission. - C. Establishes 365-day period for abandonment. - D. Prohibits increasing, intensifying, expanding or moving the use. - E. Establishes standards to guide decision-making process. - F. Requires PEU compliance with KPB 21.29 reclamation plan and hours of operation by January 1, 2026. - G. Requires PEU compliance with code requirements for extraction within water table under KPB 21.29.057, except the water source separation requirements do not apply.
+KPB 21.29.120 A. Determination - mirrors A. Requires By 1/1/2026, PEUs

+-Prior-existing process under KPB 21.44 determination that use required to come into

+Uses (LOZD) for as a material site compliance with:

+nonconforming-use commenced or -Reclamation

+determination operated after May 21, requirements;

+1986 and prior to May -Hours of operation; &

+B. Director provides 21, 1996.
+Limited -Buffer area.

+notice of application and subdivision rights.
+PEU

+issues decision.
+Decision runs with land.
+2/E paried of papers (

+can be appealed to the B Must have applied to 365 period of nonuse/

+Planning Commission.
+B. Must have applied to no operations = Abandonment

+C Establishes 245 day be registered as a PEU Abdhdonmeni

+C. Establishes 365-day prior to January 1, 2001.

+period for abandonment.
+C. Abandonment if no

+D. Prohibits increasing, operation as a material

+intensifying, expanding or site between 5/21/1996

+moving the use. and 5/21/2011.
+Owner

+may protest finding of

+E. Establishes standards to abandonment and may

+guide decision-making appeal decision to the

+process.
+Planning Commission.

+F. Requires PEU

+compliance with KPB

+21.29 reclamation plan

+and hours of operation

+by January 1, 2026.

+G. Requires PEU

+compliance with code

+requirements for

+extraction within water

+table under KPB

+21.29.057, except the

+water source separation

+requirements do not

+apply.